Purely Inseparable ring extensions: The Jacobson-Bourbaki Theorem for ring extensions

 In fact, it is clear that $[\d,x]=0$ for any $x\in A$, since $\d\in\End_A(C)$ is an $A$-linear map.
 Conversely, since $C$ is finite and projective over the subring $A$, we have a decomposition $C=A\oplus C/A$ and we have a projection map $\varphi\colon C\to A$ whose restriction $\varphi|_A$ is the identity map (Proposition \ref{projective finite extensions are split}).
 Let $x\in C$ such that $[\d,x]=0$ for all $\d\in\End_{A}(C)$, then we have $\d(x)=x\cdot\d(1)$.
 In particular, as $\varphi$ is an $A$-endomorphism of $C$, we have $x=x\cdot \varphi(1)=\varphi(x)\in A$, as we wanted. \end{parrafo}

 Now, we study the sets of endomorphisms with its structure of subalgebras and submodules that are in correspondence to certain intermediate subrings of a projective ring extension.

-\begin{proposition} Let $A\subset C$ be a finite extension such that $C$ is projective as $A$-module.
+\begin{proposition} Let $A\subset C$ be a finite ring extension such that $C$ is projective as $A$-module.
 Let $A\subset B\subset C$ be an intermediate ring such that $C$ is projective as $B$-module.
 Then \begin{enumerate} \item $\End_B(C)$ is an unital $A$-subalgebra of $\End_A(C)$. \item $\End_B(C)$ is direct summand of $\End_A(C)$ as $C$-module. \end{enumerate} \end{proposition} \begin{proof} (1): Since $A\subset B$, any $B$-endomorphism of $C$ is in particular an $A$-endomorphism.
-Thus it is clear that $\End_B(C)$ is an $A$-subalgebra of $\End_A(C)$ that contains the same identity element, which is the identity morphism over $C$.
+Thus it is clear that $\End_B(C)$ is an $A$-subalgebra of $\End_A(C)$ that contains the same identity element.

 (2): Since $C$ is finite and projective over $B$, $C\otimes_B C$ is finite and projective over $C$.
 Thus, the surjective map of $C$-modules $C\otimes_A C\to C\otimes_B C$ has a section.
 Hence, the injective map $\Hom_C(C\otimes_B C,C)\to \Hom_C(C\otimes_A C, C)$, that results from applying $\Hom_C(-,C)$ to the previous map, has a retraction.
 This implies that $\Hom_C(C\otimes_B C,C)$ is a direct summand of $\Hom_C(C\otimes_A C, C)$.
 Finally, we note that $\Hom_C(C\otimes_A C, C)\simeq\End_A(C)$ and similarly $\Hom_C(C\otimes_B C, C)\simeq\End_B(C)$.
 Hence, we have proved that $\End_B(C)$ is a direct summand of $\End_A(C)$ as $C$-module. \end{proof}